Here are some questions and problems that people often encounter when using Default Folder X.

 Default Folder X enhances the Open and Save dialogs in all Carbon and Cocoa applications, so it should appear in all macOS-native applications.
 It cannot enhance non-native Java applications, however, if they do not use the standard macOS file dialogs.

 No. Versions of Default Folder X prior to version 5 injected code into applications to detect when you used a file dialog.
 Version 5 no longer does this.

 Can I rename folders in Default Folder X's Favorites menu?

 Yes.
-Just open your Default Folder X preferences, click on the Folders tab, click on Favorites, and then right-click on the Favorite folder you want to rename.
+Just open your Default Folder X preferences, click on the Folders tab, click on Favorites, and then Control-click (or right-click if you have a multi-button mouse) on the Favorite folder you want to rename.